 - Creating Selenium Webdriver and Python Scripts for

-- Navigation Methods
+- Different Navigation Methods in Python

-- Switch between Windows
+- How to Switch between Windows

-- Switch between IFrames
+- How to Switch between IFrames

-- Handle Alert & Popup Boxes
+- Learn to Handle Alert & Popup Boxes

 Let’s now learn every little detail about setting up the Selenium Webdriver Python environment and write our first Selenium test script in Python.